• Facebook

 For the best smoked chicken wings, be sure to coat them in this flavorful dry rub beforehand!
 It’s a simple spice blend that’s the secret to extra delicious wings.

-All you need to make this smoked chicken wing rub are a handful of simple spices, brown sugar, and baking powder.
+All you need to make this smoked wing rub are a handful of simple spices, brown sugar, and baking powder.
 The ingredients work together to not only crisp up and caramelize the wings, but also ensure that every bite is jam-packed with smoky, savory flavors.

 Best of all, this is a no-fuss recipe that doesn’t involve making a wing sauce from scratch or cleaning up a big mess.
 Just toss the wings in the spices, smoke them on your grill, and enjoy!